-[a 2-session online program via zoom in May 2021; dates tba]
+[a 2-session online program via zoom coming soon; dates tba]

 About this program: Mycelial Decomposition is a collaborative research and writing workshop inspired by fungal digestion.

 Each workshop activates a different library or archive, and yields a collective zine, a collage of corresponsive perspectives created by the chance ecosystem of participants who gather together.

 Over time, these zines will compose Hyphae, a cross-press journal that will grow volume by volume in conjunction with small presses, each of which will interpret the project and publication with its own flair.
 The project blends ecopoetics, alternative pedagogy, collaborative creation, and experimental publishing, and each zine has the potential to exist as an individual press publication as well as within a growing library of Hyphae that can be shared in contexts such as book fairs and environmental art exhibits, as well as via virtual platforms and networks.

 Participants will receive a pdf of Hyphae / the collected work, which will also live on the OS’s Open Access Library; print copies will also be available, and distributed by the OS / Ingram.